-I’m a native Memphian and really a literary critic and cultural studies scholar masquerading as a social scientist.
+I’m a native Memphian, urban sociologist, classically-trained violinist, and writer working across the fields of Africana Studies, cultural studies, and social science.
 My interdisciplinary approach makes me right at home at Rhodes, where I started my academic career as an Assistant Professor and William Randolph Hearst Dissertation Fellow in the 2008-2009 academic year.
-Before returning to Rhodes to be the interdisciplinary scholar and teacher I was always destined to be, I worked in the Sociology Department at the University of Memphis (2012-2015) and in the Sociology and Anthropology and Southern Studies Departments at the University of Mississippi (2009-2012).
+Before returning to Rhodes, I worked in the Sociology Department at the University of Memphis (2012-2015) and in the Sociology and Anthropology and Southern Studies Departments at the University of Mississippi (2009-2012).
 I earned the Bachelor of Arts in Literature and African American Studies in 2003 and the Master of Arts in Sociology in 2005 from the University of Memphis and earned the PhD in Sociology from Northwestern University in 2010.

 My work focuses on inequality; race, class, gender, and sexuality; black feminism; and popular culture and media.
 My first book, This Ain’t Chicago: Race, Class, and Regional Identity in the Post-Soul South (University of North Carolina Press, 2014), focuses on the intersections of race, class, gender, and region in African American identity and won the Eduardo Bonilla-Silva Outstanding Book Award from the Division of Racial and Ethnic Minorities of the Society for the Study of Social Problems.
-For my second book, I teamed up with my super bestie from graduate school, friend and colleague Marcus Hunter, to write Chocolate Cities (University of California Press, 2017), a sociocultural look at African American communities across the U.S. from the late nineteenth century to present.
-My next book project, Soul Power (University of North Carolina Press, 2018), tells the intertwined story of the Memphis soul sound and its Soulsville, USA community, chronicling how battles over ownership of the sound—between neighborhood residents, foundations, non-profit organizations, and gentrifiers—shape ideas about race, place, and neighborhood change.
+For my second book, I teamed up with my super bestie from graduate school, friend and colleague Marcus Hunter, to write Chocolate Cities: The Black Map of American Life (University of California Press, 2017), a sociocultural look at African American communities across the U.S. from the late nineteenth century to present.
+My next book project, Soul Power, under contract with my fave University of North Carolina Press, tells the intertwined story of the Memphis soul sound and its Soulsville, USA community, chronicling how battles over ownership of the sound—between neighborhood residents, foundations, non-profit organizations, and gentrifiers—shape ideas about race, place, and neighborhood change.

 Here at Rhodes, I teach courses in black feminist thought, hip-hop, and research methods, always infused with all things popular and ethnographic.